ibm-cloud-docs/dl/dl-disable-md5.md

 ## Activating BGP MD5 authentication
 {: #dl-enable-md5}

-[REVIEW]{: tag-green} To activate MD5 authentication on a provisioned gateway, follow these steps:
+To activate MD5 authentication on a provisioned gateway, follow these steps:

 1. [Set up BGP Message Digest 5 (MD5) authentication keys](/docs/dl?topic=dl-dl-md5).
 1. Log in to the [Direct Link console](/interconnectivity/direct-link){: external}, then click the Direct Link name in the table to show its details.